minego/phnx/README_DC.txt

 Modified main-assistant.js to show 'Release to refresh & flush' when pull to refresh has hit the required count.
-Updated profile-assistant.js so that hi-res avatar is used on a Pre3 for profile pic Fixed comments in css files to be /* */ pairs instead of //
+Updated profile-assistant.js so that hi-res avatar is used on a Pre3 for profile pic Fixed comments in css files to be /* */ pairs instead of // Updated finishAuth-scene.html to hopefully show avatars of those involved in the project.
+Had been api V1 calls.
+Modified finishAuth-assistant.js so that contributors are followed if tapped.